Danica-christa/DS_Module14/Ex8-Deque.md

 ```
 /*
 Program to count the number of elements present in the deque
-Developed by: DANICA CHRISTA
+Developed by: Cynthia Mehul
-RegisterNumber: 212223240022
+RegisterNumber: 212223240020
 */

 #include<stdio.h>